WMTV: Move to channel 15; Forward ownership

 Wisconsin Valley gave channel 15 a significant technical overhaul, including an upgraded transmitter facility which increased the effective radiated power to 950,000 watts in 1965.
 (Note: Promoted as one million watts, but it was not.)
 Wisconsin Valley renamed itself Forward Communications Corporation at the start of 1967 in the wake of acquiring its first broadcast property outside the state of Wisconsin, KVTV in Sioux City, Iowa.
 (Note: The Forward Television name was retained under Wisconsin Valley when WMTV was acquired.
 In 1963, Bartell Road, on which WMTV's studios were located, was renamed Forward Drive.)
 Despite an improved product and Forward's ability to pull WMTV out of its status as a "financial loser", the Madison station continued to face an inherent disadvantage because of its UHF signal against WISC-TV, the only local very high frequency (VHF) station.

 Forward was sold in late 1984 to Wesray Capital Corporation, which retained the Forward name for its media holdings.
 However, Wesray, as with many private equity firms of the era, cut what it felt were unnecessary expenses.
-Prior to the sale, WMTV competed with WISC for the lead in local news ratings, finding stronger viewership outside the Madison Beltline in Dane County itself.
+Prior to the sale, WMTV competed with WISC for the lead in local news ratings, finding stronger viewership inside the Madison Beltline in Dane County itself.
 However, the station was hit by cutbacks in the newsroom and in the production of non-news local programming, as well as declining news ratings.
-The departures of sports director Jack Eich, who was fired, and Paula Dilworth, who was passed over for a promotion and departed the station for a job Las Vegas, made headlines and put general manager Leslie Leonard in the spotlight.
+The departures of sports director Jack Eich, who was fired, and Paula Dilworth, who was passed over for a promotion and departed the station for a job in Las Vegas, made headlines and put general manager Leslie Leonard in the spotlight.